vtex-apps/responsive-layout/docs/README.md

   },
 ```

-Notice that you could use _any_ array of blocks as `children`, given that they are allowed by the `block` that is directly above your `responsive-layout`.
+Note that you could use _any_ array of blocks as `children`, given that they are allowed by the `block` that is directly above `responsive-layout`.

 ## Contributors ✨